olleepalmer/olleepalmer.github.io/about.md

 layout: about
 title: "Conversion Rate Optimisation consultant"
 permalink: "/about"
-description: "I make existing websites and digital services more profitable, usable and delightful"
+description: "I can help you build or scale your optimisation program and embed the discipline of data-driven experimentation"
 hero-header: "Conversion Rate Optimisation consultant"
-hero-subhead: "I make existing websites and digital services more profitable, usable and delightful"
+hero-subhead: "I can help you build or scale your optimisation program and embed the discipline of data-driven experimentation"
 ---